Connect Your Development Environment to MLflow

 mlflow.set_experiment("my-genai-experiment")

-Option B: Remote Tracking Server
+Option C: Remote Tracking Server

+Start a remote MLflow tracking server following the Self Hosting Guide.
 Then configure your client to use the remote server:

 import mlflow